sugihAF/CRUD-Laravel-Sail/README.md

 ## Project Overview

 This project demonstrates how to build a simple CRUD application using the Laravel framework with Docker through Laravel Sail.
-It includes the functionality to create, read, update, and delete records in a database.
-The project is ideal for those who are learning Laravel or looking for a basic project setup using Laravel and Docker.
+It includes functionality to create, read, update, and delete records in a database.
+The project is ideal for learners or developers looking for a basic project setup using Laravel and Docker.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Ensure you have the following before starting:

 - PHP >= 8.0
 - Composer